aksellovstad/Glyphs-Scripts/README.md

 ## **Build Glyphs**

 `PasteComponent.py` lets you add a specified component to every currently selected glyph in the font.
-Ideal for creating fallback fonts or when designing additional masters.
+`RemoveComponent.py` lets you remove a specified component to every currently selected glyph in the font.

 ## **Components**